sgh185/sgh185.github.io/_pages/about.md

 ---

-I'm a first-year PhD student in the Computer Science Department at Carnegie Mellon University.
+I'm a second-year PhD student in the Computer Science Department at Carnegie Mellon University.
 I am advised by Professors [Brandon Lucia](https://brandonlucia.com/) and [Nathan Beckmann](https://www.cs.cmu.edu/~beckmann/).
 My graduate studies are supported by the Department of Energy Computational Science Graduate Fellowship (DOE CSGF).